By Lauren Panoff, MPH, RD

 You can get around 1 gram of fiber from four baby carrots.

 Carrot sticks make a great, crunchy snack on their own or served with a dip.
-Sometimes even cutting carrots (and other vegetables) into chips with a texture slicer or into matchsticks with a grater can make them even more appealing to kids.
+Sometimes even cutting carrots (and other vegetable types) into chips with a texture slicer or into matchsticks with a grater can make them even more appealing to kids.

 Carrots can be steamed, roasted, cooked and blended into vegan cheese sauces for color, added to stir fries, shredded for sandwiches, or cut into chunks and stirred into soups.